 How to identify illegitimate emails which are NOT from CoinDCX:

-• The sender’s email address or phone number doesn’t match the name of the company that sender claims to be from.
+- The sender’s email address or phone number doesn’t match the name of the company that the sender claims to be from.

-• The email has been sent on a different mailing address than the one you have submitted to CoinDCX.
+- The email has been sent to a different mailing address than the one you have submitted to CoinDCX.

 *To report spam or other suspicious emails/activities, please send an email to [email protected] providing details of the activity/email.